sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 key hash is published in DNS, form the same `envelope_data` struct, and verify the envelope signature.
-There's also a possibility to configure a rate-limit, or lack thereof, specifically for certain keys, in which case the `envelope_domain_hint`field and the DNS lookup can be omitted.
+There's also a possibility to configure a rate-limit, or lack thereof, specifically for certain keys, in which case the `envelope_domain` field and the DNS lookup can be omitted.

 # Security considerations